bjoern-sellnau/vaccine/README.md

 - `vaccine.debugging`: An array of "debugging" functionality.
 Options are:
   `debug`, `performance`, and `use-strict`.
   See [help](http://www.vaccinejs.com/#help-debugging).
+- `vaccine.output`: The name/path of the output filename for `$ vaccine build`.
+  This defaults to `<name>.js`.
 - `vaccine.source_dir`: A way to override the source directory parsed from `entry`.
 - `vaccine.global`: A way to override the global variable name, if `name` is not right.

+Eventually, some of the above options will be intelligently determined.
+For example, it will be possible to decide `vaccine.format`, `vaccine.require`, `vaccine.exports`, and `vaccine.define`.
+When this happens, all `vaccine.*` options will be optional.

 ### Building ###